ibtihajshuaib/AnalystLabAfrica-DataAnalytics-Internship/README.md

 Conducted an initial analysis and data-quality assessment of appointment attendance and no-show data.
 Identified relevant variables and business questions and proposed KPIs and an analysis approach.

+### Week 5 – HealthConnect Exploratory Data Analysis

+Conducted exploratory data analysis on the HealthConnect Appointment Dataset using Power BI.
+Developed 4 KPIs, created 13 analytical visualisations, and built a two-page dashboard to explore appointment attendance and no-show patterns.

 ## Tools & Skills

 **Tools:** Power BI, Power Query, DAX, Excel